WSLegion/WH2_Highelf_Mod/README.md

     * +200% AP-Weapon Strength
     * -50% Non-AP-Weapon Strength
 # Eltharion
 Buffs Mistwalker units.
 Upon unlocking stage 1, 5 units of Athel Tamarha Faithbearers, Sentinels of Astaril and Spire Guard of Tor Yvresse plus 2 units of Skyhawks will be available from any region with tier 3 barracks.
 2 units of Knights of Tor Gaval will be available from Dragon's Lair.
 Note: If you are playing as Yvress, all capacity upgrades will be doubled, since these are copies of the original units and enjoy the same buffs.
-This will make the game easier, buff I believe this is necessary for all other high elf factions to enjoy Mistwalkers.
+This will make the game easier, but I am willing to pay the price if that allows all other high elf factions to enjoy Mistwalkers.
 ## Stage 1
   * Sentinels of Astaril
     * +3% Missile Damage